BrownCoatJustice/combin/README.md

 # combin: Binary Combiner

-`combin` is a Java-based utility to generate all possible binary combinations of a given size `n`.
+`combin` is a Java utility to generate all possible binary combinations of a given size `n`.
 It offers flexible output options: print results to the console, save them to a file, or store them in memory.

 ## Features